verenceLola/cp-readiness/README.md

 My name is Vincent Onyango.
-Am quite a tech ethusiast, specifically interested in product development.
+Am a tech ethusiast, interested in product development.
+New tech trends are my key motivator and area of interest.